-Crucially, \movierecapsqa is designed to solve the core evaluation problem of open-ended questions in video.
-We introduce a new annotation layer of atomic facts: concise, verifiable statements of what is occuring at a given question, derived from the recap videos of movies.
-We then propose a reference-free scoring system that uses an LLM judge grounded in these facts.
-This approach provides the judge with a precise, text based, verifiable representation of the video's content, enabling it to assess an answer's factuality, relevance, and coherance, without relying on restrictive reference answers.
+Crucially, \movierecapsqa is designed to solve the core evaluation problems of open-ended questions in video.
+Specifically, we introduce an intermediary annotation layer of atomic facts---concise, verifiable statements---that are automatically derived from the RecapSummary and used to generate a QA pair.
+The facts, in turn, support our proposed a reference-free evaluation that uses an LLM judge grounded with question-specific facts to evaluate a generated answer.
+The facts provide a precise, text-based, verifiable representation of video content that enables the assessment of answer factuality, relevance, and coherence without relying on restrictive reference answers.

 Using \movierecapsqa, we benchmark seven state-of-the-art multimodal large language models (MLLMs), both proprietary and open-source, alongside human participants.
-The dataset exposes several striking trends: (i) semantic and reference-based metrics often rank models inconsistently, whereas our fact-based metric yields a clearer and more meaningful separation; (ii) models over-rely on dialogue—performance frequently \emph{improves} when visual input is removed, revealing a visual information gap; and (iii) even the strongest models trail humans substantially, especially on questions that require tracking characters and narrative events over time. \footnote{All code is released, \href{https://github.com/sshaar/MovieRecapsQA.git}{\movierecapsqa}.}
+The dataset exposes several trends: (i) semantic and reference-based metrics often rank models similarly with little separation, whereas our reference-free metric yields more meaningful separation and better alignment with human preferences; (ii) vision-centric questions yield the lowest scores across all models; (iii) proprietary model factuality \emph{improves} when visual input is removed, revealing a visual understanding gap; and (iv) the primary bottleneck is visual perception, not reasoning, with fine-grained scene details showing the largest human--model gap.\footnote{All code is released, \href{https://sshaar.github.io/MovieRecapsQA/}{\movierecapsqa}.}

-Our contributions can be summarized as: \begin{enumerate} \item We introduce \textbf{\movierecapsqa}, a long-form, multimodal VideoQA benchmark built from aligned pairs of recap videos and full movies, comprising $\approx$8{,}200 open-ended question–answer pairs across 60 films with explicit modality labels (dialogue-centric, vision-centric, multimodal) and reasoning categories.
+Our contributions can be summarized as: \begin{enumerate} \item We introduce \textbf{\movierecapsqa}, a long-form, multimodal VideoQA benchmark comprising $\approx$8{,}200 open-ended questions across 60 videos with modality-type labels (dialogue-centric, vision-centric, multimodal) and reasoning categories.

-\item We propose a \textbf{reference-free, fact-based evaluation metric} for open-ended VideoQA that uses recap-derived atomic facts to let an LLM judge assess Factuality, Relevance, and Coherence without relying on a single reference answer.
+\item We propose a \textbf{reference-free evaluation metric} for open-ended VideoQA that uses recap-derived atomic facts to ground an LLM judge in assessing factuality, relevance, and coherence without relying on a unique reference answer.